Skip to main content

 2. Ensure data accuracy: Implement robust data collection and validation processes.

-3. Create visual dashboards: Use data visualization tools to make KPIs easily digestible.
+3. Create visual dashboards: Use data visualisation tools to make KPIS easily digestible.

 4. Review regularly: Schedule frequent KPI review sessions with key stakeholders.